An Adventure in owning Automobiles!

 What can I say, we're a Dodge family.

-This is officially my wife, Bridget's truck and she uses it to do whatever she has
+This is officially my wife, Bridget's truck and she uses it to do whatever she has to do.

 Talk about crappy gas-mileage.